Hallmark: Distinguishment

 Hallmarks are often confused with "trademarks" or "maker's marks".
 A hallmark is not the mark of a manufacturer to distinguish their products from other manufacturers' products: that is the function of trademarks or makers' marks.
 To be a true hallmark, it must be the guarantee of an independent body or authority that the contents are as marked.
-Thus, a stamp of "925" by itself is not, strictly speaking, a hallmark, but is rather an unattested fineness mark.
+Thus, a stamp of "925" by itself is not, strictly speaking, a hallmark, but is rather an unattested fineness mark, generally stamped by the maker.

 Prerequisites to hallmarking

 Many nations require, as a prerequisite to official hallmarking, that the maker or sponsor itself marks upon the item a responsibility mark and a claim of fineness.
 Responsibility marks are also required in the US if metal fineness is claimed, even though there is no official hallmarking scheme there.
-Nevertheless, in nations with an official hallmarking scheme, the hallmark is only applied after the item has been assayed to determine that its purity conforms not only to the standards set down by the law but also with the maker's claims as to metal content.
+Nevertheless, in nations with an official hallmarking scheme, the hallmark is only applied after the item has been assayed by an independent party to determine that its purity conforms not only to the standards set down by the law but also with the maker's claims as to metal content.